 Aaron A. Leaman, CFA®

-Aaron joined Signature Financial Planning in 2005 as Chief Investment Officer after spending 12 years as a project manager at PNC Bank for their Pittsburgh market.
-Mr. Leaman became a principal at Signature Financial in 2012.
-He is a licensed financial advisor and Chartered Financial Analyst® charterholder.
-Aaron also oversees all aspects of portfolio management and the investment selections for the firm while creating customized strategies to suit each client’s unique needs.
+Aaron joined Signature Financial Planning in 2005 as Chief Investment Officer after spending 12 years at PNC Bank as a project manager for the Pittsburgh market.
+He became a principal at Signature Financial in 2012, and is a licensed financial advisor and Chartered Financial Analyst® charterholder.
+In his role with the firm, Aaron oversees all aspects of portfolio management and investment selections while creating customized strategies to suit each client’s unique needs.

 Aaron is a student of modern portfolio theory and a longtime proponent of working to match risk to reward for every investor.
-As such, Aaron maintains a day-to-day watch over the ever changing conditions in the world economy and its various capital markets to ensure that client portfolios are always properly tuned to their individual goals, investment plans and risk tolerance.
-He also researches new and emerging companies, technologies and trends to incorporate new ideas and investment opportunities, where appropriate, for the firm’s clients.
+As such, Aaron maintains a day-to-day watch over the ever-changing conditions in the world economy and its various capital markets to ensure client portfolios are always properly tuned to their individual goals, investment plans, and risk tolerance.
+He diligently researches new and emerging companies, technologies, and trends to incorporate new ideas and investment opportunities, where appropriate, for the firm’s clients.

-Aaron attended Syracuse University and Duquesne University and won a national championship as a collegiate debater.
-He obtained his Chartered Financial Analyst designation through the CFA Institute.
+Aaron attended Syracuse University and Duquesne University, winning a national championship in collegiate debate.
+He obtained his CFA® designation through the CFA Institute.
 Mr. Leaman is a Registered Rep of Kestra Investment Services, LLC (Kestra IS) and Investment Advisor Rep of Kestra Advisory Services, LLC (Kestra AS), and is securities licensed.

-Aaron has served as a youth coach for the Dynamo soccer league and is an active member with his synagogue community.
-In his leisure time, Aaron enjoys reading, writing, and studying macroeconomic analysis.
+Aaron serves as a youth coach for the Dynamo Soccer League and is an active member of his synagogue community.
+In his leisure time, Aaron enjoys reading, writing, and studying macroeconomics.
 He and his wife, Amy, live in Squirrel Hill with their son, Ian.

 A chat with Aaron